VaspulaVijayaLakshmi/BinarySearch/README.md

 Here, you’re not finding an index, but the optimal answer in a numeric or conceptual range (min/max resources, distance, capacity).

-1 Capacity to Ship Packages – https://lnkd.in/gNcxa9nx
+1️ Capacity to Ship Packages – https://lnkd.in/gNcxa9nx

-2 Dicide Chocolates

-3 Find Smallest Divisor given threshold

-4 Minimum Absilute Sum DIfference

-5 Minimum Number of Days to Make m Bouquets
+2️ Divide Chocolates – 1231.
+Divide Chocolate
+3️ Find Smallest Divisor given threshold – 1283.
+Find the Smallest Divisor Given a Threshold 4️ Minimum Absolute Sum Difference – 1818.
+Minimum Absolute Sum Difference 5️ Minimum Number of Days to Make m Bouquets – 1482.
+Minimum Number of Days to Make m Bouquets

 Hard: